nitrogen-lang/nitrogen/docs/stdlib/imported/string.ni.md

-# Stringc
+# string

-stringc exposes a string object that can be used to manipulate strings.
+string exposes a String class that can be used to manipulate strings.

+To use: `import 'string'`

-## class string(s: string)
+## class String(s: string)

 The initializer takes a string literal.